Super Ranga: Plot

-SriRanga aka Ranga is a happy-go-lucky youth who excels in every field but always does strange and dangerous things to obtain a certain "kick" – a thrill or excitement that he craves.
+Sri Ranga aka Ranga is a happy-go-lucky youth who excels in every field but always does strange and dangerous things to obtain a certain "kick" – a thrill or excitement that he craves.
 One such activity is secretly double-crossing his childhood friend Azimu while helping him elope.
 At this point, he meets Naina, who is shocked at his recklessness and writes him off as crazy.
 Ranga sets his sights on Naina and woos her in a very unorthodox way; he begs her not to fall in love with him.
 After a host of comical situations.
 Naina accepts Ranga's love.
 However, she sets a condition: Ranga must stay in a well-paying job (he had resigned from other jobs due to lack of "kick"), and only then will she agree to marry him.
 Ranga accepts, but soon resigns again for the same reason and tries to hide it from Naina.
 When Naina finds out, she breaks up with him and leaves him for good.

 Some months later, Naina's parents arrange for her to meet a prospective suitor in Malaysia.
 Though reluctant, she meets the suitor Ranganath, a tough but honest ACP.
 She narrates the story of her affair with Ranga, and Ranganath reveals that he is tracking a dangerous thief who has stolen large amounts of money from wealthy (mostly corrupt) politicians.
 At Malaysia, Naina, her sister, and Ranganath's brother-in-law Prakash Raj run into Ranga again but learn that he has lost his memory and cannot remember his past life.
 Naina sees this as an opportunity to start their relationship again from the scratch.
 However, it is revealed that Ranga is not really suffering from amnesia; he has faked his condition by convincing an amnesiac that he is a doctor, and tricked him into diagnosing his condition falsely.
 Naina is upset but realizes that it was done due to his love for her, and she has hidden her own feelings from him.
 They reconcile.

 Meanwhile, it is revealed that the thief whom Ranganath has been tracking is Ranga.
 His motives are simple; he steals ill-gotten money from politicians to pay for operations of children suffering from cancer.
 After manipulating various people, such as an MLA, and stealing from them, he is finally caught in the act by Ranganath.
 Ranga is still unfazed, celebrating his failure at a street party.
 He dares Ranganath to catch him in his final crime: stealing money worth ₹500 crorefrom the party fund.
 After many harrowing chases, Ranga pulls it off successfully.
 Ranganath is demoted from the case and is shocked to learn that his replacement is Ranga, who promises to guard the minister's remaining money.
 Knowing what is in store for the politicians, Ranganath leaves with a new respect for his foe after learning his true motives for helping the children.